 An initial consultation is a time for you and a managing partner at our firm to get to know one another and discuss your case.
 A consultation is your opportunity to learn about the process and discuss a strategy related to your specific situation.
 You will also have the opportunity to discuss or address:

 At Walters Gilbreath, PLLC we believe in fair fees and efficiency.
-Check out our Attorney Fees and Billing page and Our Case Budget Calculator for a breakdown of how our billing works and what to expect when hiring our team.
+Check out our Attorney Fees and Billing page for a breakdown of how our billing works and what to expect when hiring our team.

 Courts allocate a variety of rights and duties between the parents.
 What most people mean when they refer to ‘custody’ is the right to designate the primary residence of the child.
 The amount of time each parent spends with the child and what the schedule looks like is called ‘Possession and Access’.
 The right to make medical, educational, and other decisions, and how other decisions are made on behalf of the child is called conservatorship.
 Lastly, one parent will collect child support from the other parent.